vivekratnavel/vega-lite/index.md

 ## Schema

+To support

-The complete schema for specifications as [JSON schema](http://json-schema.org/) is at [spec.json](https://uwdata.github.io/vegalite/spec.json).
-Use Vegalite in the [online editor](https://uwdata.github.io/vegalite/).
+The complete schema for specifications as [JSON schema](http://json-schema.org/) is at [spec.json](https://uwdata.github.io/vega-lite/spec.json).
+Use Vega-lite in the [online editor](https://uwdata.github.io/vega-lite/).

-## Vegalite Specification
+## Built with Vega-lite